engl5674/engl5674s18/_projects/p1-use-annotations.md

 ## Description

 I call these use-annotations, since I ask you to first summarize the text and subsequently consider how to apply it.
-Annotations serve a few important purposes for this course, but also more generally.
-First, writing annotations is an integral skill for scholars to understand their colleagues’ arguments.
-The process forces a particular rhetorical engagement.
-However, it is important to always remember that you play an important role in shaping this rhetorical situation.
-We must summarize these texts in a way that imagines the authors audiences and purposes, but we can also imagine how to apply it in our own contexts.
-The annotations must include the following 2 main parts with respective properties:
+Writing annotations is an integral skill for scholars to understand their colleagues’ arguments.
+The process implicates you in a particular rhetorical engagement with the texts that you read, since you must summarize these texts in a way that imagines the author(s) audiences and purposes, but we must also imagine how to apply it in our own professional contexts.
+To fulfill these needs, the annotations must include the following 2 main parts with respective properties:

 ### Annotation structure
 **Paragraph 1 -- Recasting the argument:**
+1. State the main problem and purpose.
-- State the main argument
+2. State the main argument.
-- Summarize what claims build the scholar’s case.
+3. Summarize what claims build the scholar’s case.
 This can manifest in numerous ways in rhetorical scholarship.
 Here are some possible strategies that we will come across:
   - Draws from previous research to define a research problem.
-  - Uses some combination of theory and "method" to respond to such a problem
+  - Uses some combination of theory and "method" to respond to such a problem.
   - States what implications and conclusions can be drawn, due to their findings or argument.

 **Paragraph 2 -- Application and discussion:**
 - Make connections with prior readings, which can help you develop a methodology;
 - Ask questions about sources of confusion, disagreement, or what you deem as important; and/or
-- Consider potential ideas and questions about how to apply something.
+- Consider potential ideas and questions about how to apply or respond.

 ## Logistics